QuiltMC/rfcs/structure/0039-pr-policy.md

 ## Template for CONTRIBUTING.MD
 ### Pull Request Process
-To get a pull request merged into PROJECT, it must get a certain number of approvals from TEAM members, and then enter a Final Comment Period to ensure everyone has had a chance to look at the PR.
-Once these criteria have been met, the PR will be merged.
+To get a pull request merged into PROJECt, it must get a certain number of approvals from the maintainers, and then it will enter a Final Comment Period.
+If the pull request passes the final comment period without opposition, the PR will be merged.
+Otherwise, the PR will return to being in review.

-The exact number of reviews needed and length of Final Comment Period varies depending on the scope and complexity of your PR; the amount of approvals needed and the length of the Final Comment Period for each category are listed below.
+The exact number of reviews needed, and the length of the Final Comment Period, varies depending on the scope and complexity of the pull request.
+The numbers for each category are listed below.

 #### CATEGORY ONE
 **Required Approvals**: X
 - At least Y of these must come directly from the TEAM team and not its superiors.